-After centuries of dispute over whether light is a wave or particles, Bohr devised the wave-particle compromise that holds today suggesting in the 1920’s that the two views are “complementary”, i.e. both true, and nothing better has been found since:
+In the 1920’s, after centuries of dispute over whether light is a wave or particles, Bohr devised the compromise that holds today, that they are complementary views, so both are true, and nothing better has been found since:

-The resulting don’t ask, don’t tell policy lets a photon be a wave when we don’t look as long as it is a particle when we do, so physics can apply particle or wave equations as convenient.
-In no physical pond do rippling waves turn into particles nor do billiard-ball particles ever become waves, but Bohr successfully sold the big lie that light is a wavicle.
+This don’t ask, don’t tell policy let a photon be a wave when we don’t look, as long as it’s a particle when we do, so physics can apply particle or wave equations as convenient.
+In no pond do rippling waves behave like particles, and on no pool-table do billiard-balls behave like waves, but Bohr managed to sell the big lie [Note 1] that light is a wavicle.
 As Gell-Mann said in his 1976 Nobel Prize speech:

 “Niels Bohr brainwashed a whole generation of physicists into believing that the problem (of the interpretation of quantum mechanics) had been solved fifty years ago.”

-Quantum realism rejects both physical realism and Bohr’s Copenhagen compromise.
-It proposes instead that physical events are a subset of quantum events (Figure 3.4c) so classical mechanics is a subset of quantum mechanics.
-We now explore this possibility.
+Figure 3.4c shows the quantum realism alternative to physical realism and Copenhagen dualism.
+It is that physical events are a subset of quantum events, because the quantum world generates the physical world within it, so classical mechanics is a subset of quantum mechanics.
+This then answers Wheeler question, how come the quantum?

 Note: A “big lie” is a statement so outrageous that people think it must be right or it wouldn’t be said.